In this blog post, we answer the question “what is Al-Anon?”

 When you first attend, you will be given the opportunity to listen and learn from your peers.
 You may benefit from ‘beginners meetings’.
 Check the Al-Anon website for information on ‘beginners meetings’ taking place in your area.

 Is Al-Anon confidential?

 Al-Anon is highly confidential.
 You are not expected to say your name or even to say anything at all if you do not wish to.
 Al-Anon is founded upon the principle of anonymity.
-Everything you say at Al-Anon will be kept secret from the outside world.
+Everything you say at Al-Anon will be kept a secret from the outside world.

 How much does it cost to attend?

 When you attend an Al-Anon meeting, you will not need to pay anything in order to attend.
 Al-Anon does not require any membership fee whatsoever.
 Members are allowed to make financial contributions towards the running of the group, but this is entirely voluntary.
 Generally, contributions are only made by regular group members.

 Furthermore, you are not expected to attend Al-Anon meetings on a regular basis.
 You may attend as frequent or as infrequent as you desire.